 Wildlife habitat benefits can be provided by adding width of appropriate vegetation to the sides of the waterway.
 Care should be taken to avoid creating small isolated planting zones that could become population sinks where wildlife attracted to an area experience reproductive loss due to predation.

-Consider including diverse legumes, forbs, and flowering plants such as milkweeds that provide pollen and nectar for native bees and other pollinators.
-In dry regions, these sites may be able to support flowering forbs with higher water requirements and thus provide bloom later in the summer
+Consider including diverse legumes or other forbs that provide pollen and nectar for native bees.
+In dry regions, these sites may be able to support flowering forbs with higher water requirements and thus provide bloom later in the summer.